IBM-Bluemix-Docs/mass-data-migration/index.md

 # IBM Bluemix Mass Data Migration

-Mass Data Migration accelerates the secure migration of up to 110TB of data per device into / out of Cleversafe Object Storage using physical storage appliances housed in waterproof, tamper-evident, shockproof cases.
+IBM Bluemix Mass Data Migration is a data transfer service that accelerates the secure migration of up to 120TB/144TB (TBD) of data per device into and out of Cloud Object Storage using physical storage devices housed in waterproof, tamper-evident, shockproof cases.

-## DataShuttle Tooling

-Mass Data Migration uses the DataShuttle tool to:

-- Inventory and manifest the files to be moved from the Data Center (this inventory is to be included with your application).
-This tells the IBM Bluemix team how much data is to be moved so we can correctly provision an system to move the data.
-- Copy your data to the NFS share presented by the Device.
-Optionally you can MD5 each data item to ensure the copy is correct.
-- Move your directory/file based data to Cloud Object Storage (COS) into bucket(s) you specify using your account credentials.

-A link to the DataShuttle tool is included in the Order form.
+Mass Data Migration will help overcome the challenges of migrating workloads with large data sets from on-premise to the cloud.
+Benefits include improved security, shorter transfer times, and lower costs

 ## Uniqueness in the Bucket